-Under the framework of HunQuTech, we are responsible for quantum-based communications.
-Our focus is on further development of our wired-based quantum key distribution system as well as on a technology demonstration of free-space quantum communications.
+In the 4-year-long HunQuTech, we were responsible for quantum-based communications.
+We developed a continous-variable quantum key distribution system, optical elements based quantum random number generator as well as performed a technology demonstration on free-space quantum communications.